Views and Trees FAQ

 Before purchasing the property, you should

-- Investigate whether the city has view ordinances, as well as their relative strength;
+- Investigate whether the city has obstruction of view ordinances, as well as their relative strength;

 - Check whether the property has the right to unobstructed views over the neighboring property (known as a view easement); and